SatyamBisht/ML-Assignment2/README.md

 README.md: This file.

-nb.ipynb-contains the code with plots
+jpnb.ipynb-contains the code with plots

 train_and_plot.py-code for training and ploting purpose